D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 ```
 <font color='Green'>【Solution】</font>

 The error arises when the input data type does not match the required type for the operator. libDNN currently lacks support for this input type; we will gradually enforce operator constraints during the model conversion phase.
-To fix, check our operator support list and consider replacing or contacting Horizon for development assessment.
+To fix, check our operator support list and consider replacing or contacting D-Robotics for development assessment.

 <font color='Blue'>【Problem】</font>